putztzu/testweb/index.md

 Although for a personal website you can create one anywhere on your machine, the following specifically recommends an approach for creating a website for deployment on Github.

+### Decide, and designate a location for your Github projects
 Create a directory for all your github projects.I arbitrarily recommend a subdirectory of the current User Home directory, ie /home/username/ This folder can be created with the following command from a console app of your choice (Some popular console apps include BASH, Konsole, xconsole, )

 ``` mkdir ~/github ```